patrickbucher/sicp/diary.md

 # 2022-11-18 (Fr)

 I wrote down and clarified my notes on exercise 2.64.
+Then I've drawn the tree for the list `(1 3 5 7 9 11)` using GraphViz.

+I gathered the code for exercise 2.65 from the exercises before.

 # 2022-11-17 (Th)